NCAR/xdev/campaigns/workflows.md

   Pandas and Xarray and Numpy calendar is assumed to be the proleptic Gregorian calendar.
 Being able to properly compute durations in other calendars as well as convert between calendars would be very helpful.
+  *NOTE:* The `cftime` package might be able to properly compute temporal durations properly, but it is uncertain if it can convert calendars.
+  One simple way to convert calendars is to have a *baseline* calendar (e.g., Julian) and to conert calendars by going *through* the baseline calendar.
+Thus, every calendar needs to know how to convert its datetimes to and from the baseline calendar.
 - Regridding datasets so that they can be directly compared on the same grid would be very helpful.
 I have always believed that a representation of a gridded data object (i.e., grid + data + coordinates) should be